 • Do you clearly understand the potential pros and cons of stopping chemo at this time?

-• Do you plan on replacing chemo with other treatments or will you move toward quality-of-life treatment?
+• Do you plan on replacing chemo with other treatments, or will you move toward quality-of-life treatment?

 • How are your loved ones coping with this decision?
 Can they provide additional insights?

 Maybe you have advanced cancer and have already exhausted all other treatment options.
 Maybe you have a type of cancer that doesn’t respond to certain therapies.
-Or, maybe you find your remaining options lacking in benefits, not worth the physical and emotional toll, or too disruptive to your quality of life.

 Either way, it’s important to remember that the decision to stop chemo — or any therapy — isn’t giving up or giving in to cancer.
 It doesn’t make you a quitter.
 It’s a reasonable and perfectly valid choice.